Fate of entanglement in open quantum spin liquid: Time evolution of its genuine multipartite negativity upon sudden coupling to a dissipative bosonic environment: Introduction

-Since topologically ordered states appear to be liquid-like at short length scales, they cannot be characterized via traditional local order parameters and broken symmetry.
-Instead, topological entanglement entropy (TEE)~\cite{Grover2013, Kitaev2006a, Levin2006, Kim2023, Levin2024} has been intensely studied as a smoking gun of topological order in {\em pure} ground state $|\mathrm{GS}\rangle$ of QSL viewed as a {\em closed} quantum system.
-The TEE quantifies bipartite entanglement between a subregion of QSL and its complement, but it can fail to differentiate topological phases with distinct fractionalized excitations (for which TEE might be identical~\cite{Bridgeman2016,Flammia2009}) or produce spurious signals (such as non-zero TEE for topologically trivial GS~\cite{Zou2016}).
-A particularly interesting result on {\em spatial distribution} and {\em multipartite} nature of entanglement in closed QSLs has been obtained~\cite{Lyu2025} very recently by analyzing the so-called genuine multipartite negativity (GMN)~\cite{Jungnitsch2011,Hofmann2014, Song2025} for parties of $m$ spins.
-This quantity employs the partial transpose operation used to detect entanglement of mixed quantum states via more familiar entanglement negativity~\cite{Peres1996, Lu2020, Lu2023, Fan2024}, to which GMN reduces for $m=2$ parties.
-For example, GMN shows that multipartite entanglement between spins is {\em absent} in the small non-loopy subregions, while it becomes nonzero when considering loop-shaped larger subregions.
-As GMN quantifies the collective form of entanglement between remote degrees of freedom, its very recently initiated~\cite{Lyu2025} application to QSLs could lead to a new understanding of fractionalization and how gauge bosons can encode quantum information.
+Since QSLs cannot be characterized by traditional local order parameters and broken symmetry~\cite{Sachdev2023}, entanglement entropies (EEs) and their linear combinations have been introduced~\cite{Kitaev2006a,Levin2006} and intensely (typically numerically) studied for gapped~\cite{Jiang2012a,Depenbrock2012,Grover2013,Wildeboer2017} and gapless~\cite{Swingle2012,Grover2013,Zhu2018a} QSLs.
+They quantify {\em bipartite} entanglement between a subregion of QSL and its complement.
+In particular, one such combination yields topological entanglement entropy (TEE)~\cite{Kitaev2006a, Levin2006,Kim2023,Levin2024} that has been considered a ``smoking gun''~\cite{Jiang2012a} evidence of topological order in the {\em pure} ground state $|\mathrm{GS}\rangle$ of gapped QSL considered as a {\em closed} quantum system.
+However, TEE can fail to differentiate topological phases with distinct fractionalized excitations (for which TEE might be identical~\cite{Flammia2009,Bridgeman2016,Wildeboer2017,Liu2024c}); or it can produce spurious signals (such as nonzero TEE for topologically trivial GS~\cite{Zou2016}).
+Thus, a finer probe could be offered by {\em multipartite} entanglement measures~\cite{Liu2024c}.
+The archetypical example of a pure state with maximal multipartite entanglement is the Greenberger–Horne–Zeilinger state of $N$ spins $S=1/2$ or qubits, $|\mathrm{GHZ}\rangle = (|\!\!\uparrow\rangle^{\otimes N} + |\!\!\downarrow\rangle^{\otimes N})/\sqrt{2}$, with zero entanglement between any pair of $N-1$ spins once one spin is traced out.
+A particularly interesting result on the multipartite nature of entanglement, as well as its {\em spatial distribution}, in closed QSLs has been obtained~\cite{Lyu2025} very recently by analyzing the so-called genuine multipartite negativity (GMN)~\cite{Jungnitsch2011,Hofmann2014, Song2025,Wang2025a,Sabharwal2025} between $m \le 6$ parties, where each party is a single spin or a group of spins.
+GMN employs the partial transpose operation used to detect entanglement of mixed quantum states via more familiar entanglement negativity~\cite{Peres1996, Lu2020, Lu2023, Fan2024}, to which GMN reduces for $m=2$ parties.
+It has revealed that multipartite entanglement between spins is {\em absent} in the small non-loopy subregions of QSLs, while being nonzero for loop-shaped (such as hexagons in Kitaev QSL or ``bow–tie'' in kagome antiferromagnet~\cite{Lyu2025,Sabharwal2025}) larger subregions.
+Since GMN quantifies the collective entanglement between remote degrees of freedom, its application to QSLs could deepen our understanding of fractionalization and encoding of quantum information by gauge bosons.